skarny0/skarny0.github.io/research.md

 # research

-my research focuses on developing AI agents capable of effective collaboration in dynamic environments. here are some of my current research areas:
+My research focuses on developing AI agents capable of effective collaboration in dynamic environments.
+Here are some of my current research areas:

 ## collaborative agents
-investigating methods to create ai systems that can work alongside humans in dynamic task settings.
+Investigating methods to create ai systems that can work alongside humans in dynamic task settings.

 ## adaptive decision-making
-developing algorithms that allow ai agents to make robust decisions in uncertain and rapidly changing environments.
+Developing algorithms that allow ai agents to make robust decisions in uncertain and rapidly changing environments.

 ## theory of mind
-buildling out better models of human cognition to understand people's underlying goals and preferences.
+Buildling out better models of human cognition to understand people's underlying goals and preferences.

 ## publications